Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/_index.md

 Form Parameter                            | Default | Description
 ---                                       | ---     | ---
-`id`<br>*required for declarative config* |  none   | UUID of the Consumer-mapping.
+`id`<br>*required for declarative config* |  none   | UUID of the consumer-mapping.
 Required if adding mapping using declarative configuration, otherwise generated automatically by Kong's Admin API.
 `subject_name`<br>*required*              |  none   | The Subject Alternative Name (SAN) or Common Name (CN) that should be mapped to `consumer` (in order of lookup).
 `ca_certificate`<br>*optional*            |  none   | **If using the Kong Admin API:** UUID of the Certificate Authority (CA). <br><br> **If using declarative configuration:** Full PEM-encoded CA certificate. <br><br>The provided CA UUID or full certificate has to be verifiable by the issuing certificate authority for the mapping to succeed.
-This is to help distinguish multiple certificates with the same subject name that are issued under different CAs. <br><br>If empty, the subject name will match certificates issued by any CA under the corresponding `config.ca_certificates`.
+This is to help distinguish multiple certificates with the same subject name that are issued under different CAs. <br><br>If empty, the subject name matches certificates issued by any CA under the corresponding `config.ca_certificates`.

 ### Matching behaviors

-After a client certificate has been verified as valid, the **Consumer** object is determined in the following order, unless `skip_consumer_lookup` is set to `true`:
+After a client certificate has been verified as valid, the consumer object is determined in the following order, unless `skip_consumer_lookup` is set to `true`:

 1. Manual mappings with `subject_name` matching the certificate's SAN or CN (in that order) and `ca_certificate = <issuing authority of the client certificate>`
 2. Manual mappings with `subject_name` matching the certificate's SAN or CN (in that order) and `ca_certificate = NULL`
-3. If `config.consumer_by` is not null, Consumer with `username` and/or `id` matching the certificate's SAN or CN (in that order)
+3. If `config.consumer_by` is not null, consumer with `username` and/or `id` matching the certificate's SAN or CN (in that order)
 4. The `config.anonymous` consumer (if set)

+{:.note}
 > **Note**: Matching stops as soon as the first successful match is found.

-When a client has been authenticated, the plugin will append headers to the request before proxying it to the upstream service so that you can identify the **Consumer** in your code:
+When a client has been authenticated, the plugin appends headers to the request before proxying it to the upstream service so that you can identify the consumer in your code:

-* `X-Consumer-ID`, the ID of the Consumer on Kong
+* `X-Consumer-ID`, the ID of the consumer on Kong
-* `X-Consumer-Custom-ID`, the `custom_id` of the Consumer (if set)
+* `X-Consumer-Custom-ID`, the `custom_id` of the consumer (if set)
-* `X-Consumer-Username`, the `username` of the Consumer (if set)
+* `X-Consumer-Username`, the `username` of the consumer (if set)
 * `X-Credential-Username`, the `username` of the Credential (only if the consumer is not the 'anonymous' consumer)
-* `X-Anonymous-Consumer` will be set to `true` if authentication failed and the 'anonymous' **Consumer** was set instead.
+* `X-Anonymous-Consumer` is set to `true` if authentication failed and the 'anonymous' consumer was set instead.

-When `skip_consumer_lookup` is set to `true`, consumer lookup will be skipped and instead of appending aforementioned headers, plugin will append following two headers
+When `skip_consumer_lookup` is set to `true`, consumer lookup is skipped and instead of appending aforementioned headers, the plugin appends the following two headers

 * `X-Client-Cert-Dn`, distinguished name of the client certificate
 * `X-Client-Cert-San`, SAN of the client certificate